davidpallmann/hashnode-backups/ckyq84l1l0cj6ans16cdzev4u.md

 If you'd like to go further with an actual application for Amazon Comprehend, follow Steps 5 and 6.
 In this step, you'll create a second program that queries Twitter on a topic and creates a sentiment analysis web report.
 With this sample, or any code you write for the Twitter API, you'll want to be sure to follow the Twitter [developer agreement and policy](https://developer.twitter.com/en/developer-terms/agreement-and-policy).

-1. If you don't already have one, [sign up](https://twitter.com/signup) for a Twitter account.
-Get familiar with [the basics](https://media.twitter.com/en/twitter-basics) and how to search for topics and hashtags.

-2. You'll need Twitter API credentials.
+1. You'll need Twitter API credentials.

     a.
 If you don't already have one, [sign up](https://developer.twitter.com/en/docs/twitter-api/getting-started/getting-access-to-the-twitter-api) for a Twitter developer account.